 I have 1 gripe with the Hamilton Beach Waffle Iron…

 The lid lock and spring seems to pop off way too much for my liking.
 Which is a serious problem if you want perfectly browned waffles.

-Also, many owners have complained that the waffle iron gets insanely hot.
+Also, many owners have complained that the waffle iron gets incredibly hot.
 Even the plastic handle is hot to the touch when it’s running full tilt.